29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 #### **4th Quarter**

+I believe I did an excellent job in all the written works.
+Which I would applaud myself for, except for some stuff.

 ### In what Written Work do you need to improve?
 How?
 #### **3rd Quarter**

 I didn’t perform well enough in Written Work 3, probably because I didn’t review what I just learned thoroughly.
 I should though next time.

 #### **4th Quarter**

+The *some stuff* I was referring to in the previous question was my punctuality in the last few tasks.
+Although I was very confident that I would submit my tasks on or , more importantly, before time.
+This is just a little pebble that I might've tripped on on the way to being an excellent student.

 ## Performance Tasks
 ### What are the Performance Tasks?